 - Ground Beef – Substitute ground turkey or ground chicken in place of beef.
 If using either of these leaner meats, this will call for a splash of oil for browning.
 Neutral flavored canola oil is a good choice.

 - Chile Powder – Don’t have New Mexico Chile Powder?
-Substitute Ancho Chile Powder.
+Substitute Ancho Chile Powder or even cayenne.
+You can also order New Mexico Red Chile Powder from sources such as Made in New Mexico.
 Resist using Chili Seasoning, as that’s a blend of many spices used in other chili recipes.

 - Step 1: In a large fry pan, brown the ground beef, adding onions and garlic to season.